Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Emerald - Cockatoo's median income among taxpayers is $54,011, with an average of $73,210.
-This is high nationally compared to Greater Melbourne's median of $54,892 and average of $73,761.
-Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for Emerald - Cockatoo would be approximately $60,579 (median) and $82,112 (average) as of September 2025.
+In AreaSearch's latest postcode level ATO data released for financial year 2022, Emerald - Cockatoo SA2 had a median income among taxpayers of $54,011 and an average of $73,210.
+Nationally, these figures are high compared to Greater Melbourne's median of $54,892 and average of $73,761.
+Based on Wage Price Index growth of 12.16% since financial year 2022, estimates for September 2025 would be approximately $60,579 (median) and $82,112 (average).
 According to the 2021 Census, incomes in Emerald - Cockatoo cluster around the 69th percentile nationally.
-The earnings profile shows that 35.7% of residents (6,799 people) fall into the $1,500 - 2,999 bracket, similar to the surrounding region where 32.8% occupy this bracket.
+The earnings profile shows that 35.7% of residents (6,799 people) fall into the $1,500 - 2,999 bracket, mirroring the surrounding region where 32.8% occupy this bracket.
 Economic strength is evident with 30.3% of households achieving high weekly earnings exceeding $3,000, supporting elevated consumer spending.
 After housing costs, residents retain 86.8% of income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 7th decile.

 Frequently Asked Questions - Income